YourAverageMo/fml/memory-bank/activeContext.md

 The immediate next steps involve:

-- Completing the refactoring of the `main()` function (Task 018 - remaining parts).
-- Re-integrating clipboard functionality (Task 005).
-- Planning out the remaining testing tasks for the project.
+- Planning out the remaining testing tasks for the project, as outlined in the previous plan.
 - Creating individual task files for testing.
 - Updating `progress.md` with the new testing tasks.
 - Implementing tests for existing functionalities, starting with CLI parsing and API key management.